tomkinsc/Laser-Cooler/README.md

 (Scroll down for images)

-This project is for the CAD designs of a custom water cooling box with radiator, pump, and fans.
+This project includes CAD designs for a custom water cooling box with radiator, pump, and fans.
 It is intended to cool a 40W hobby laser cutter.

 This was created to replace a bucket used for cooling.
-Open water can grow algae, and when the bucket system heated up, only passive radiation could cool it.
+Open water grew algae, and when the bucket system heated up, only passive radiation could cool it.

 This design improves cooling, and is designed using laser-cut plywood, fittings from the hardware store, and commodity PC water cooling parts.
 It sports variable fan speed, an on/off switch, and a water reservoir.
 The setup is powered by a computer power supply.